Restaurants in passing: The Flo-Jean, Port Jervis NY

 [click to enlarge]

-The Flo-Jean Restaurant is located at the top center of the Google Earth image above, with the old Erie station at lower left, the new Metro North station lower center and the former Erie roundhouse floor with turntable lower right.
+The Flo-Jean Restaurant is located at the top center of the Google Earth image above at the intersection of Pike and Water, with the old Erie station at lower left, the new Metro North station lower center and the former Erie roundhouse floor with turntable lower right.

 A few blocks east of the Flo-Jean, Pike Street tunnels under the remaining two of what used to be a dozen or so tracks of the old Erie Railroad on its way to the bridge over the Delaware where the Flo-Jean location at the Water Street intersection used to be prime commercial territory.